Talha-Rizwan/Talha-Rizwan/README.md

 - Anything related to tech intrigues me.

 - I am a Full Stack developer with good experience in the field.
-I have made many interesting projects in web including the Online Food Ordering and Kitchen Management System (Next js), Bus Tracker Application (MEAN), E-commerce application (Medusa), Clone Instagram named Veteran's Meet and many other interesting applications (many of them available in my github public repos).
+My expertise are more prominent in Python and JS frameworks.
+I have made many interesting projects in web including the Online Food Ordering and Kitchen Management System (Next js), E-commerce application (Medusa), Clone Instagram named Veteran's Meet and many other interesting applications (many of them available in my github public repos).

 - Another field that I like a lot apart from software development is AI but i haven't explored its depths yet

 - I'm a graduate of FAST National University Islamabad with majors in Computer Science.
 - Always keen to learn more advanced and optimized technologies and love implelmenting them for the real world scenarios in my own way ...